-Prerequisite (1): PSYC 1010 or SOCI 1010

-This is an introductory course in social psychology that demonstrates the interaction of social groups and individual behavior.
-Cross listed as SOCI 2450.
+Prerequisite (1): PSYC 1010 or SOCI 1010 This is an introductory course in social psychology that demonstrates the interaction of social groups and individual behavior.
+(Cross-listed as SOCI 2450)

-PSYC 2550 Popular Readings in Social Science 4ी
+PSYC 2550 Popular Readings in Social Science √[⊕]

 The psychological authenticity of selected popular psychology and self-help books are explored in this course.
 Emphasis is placed on theoretical foundations and therapeutic or pseudo-therapeutic advantages and disadvantages of each book.
-Cross listed with SOCI 2550.
+(Cross-listed as SOCI 2550)